Jolly Weavers, 16 Silver Street

 Alternative Addresses:Cook Street

 Photo Bishop Street looking south.
-Silver Street is on the left Weavers played a vital role in Coventry's economy from the Middle Ages.
-In 1756 four soldiers were billeted here.
+Silver Street is on the left In 1756 four soldiers were billeted here.
 Then in 1779 there was a quarrel in the pub that resulted in a murder.
 In 1853 it was sold by H. Downes to J. Rigg of Castle Farm, Fillongley for £160.
-The pub closed in 1938.
+In the early 1930s the Jolly Weavers began to be extensively by members of the Coventry Repertory Company, and so it gained the nickname of the "Actors' Pub" as it became a "brief respite from the ardours of their acting at the Opera House" according to a 1938 article in the Midland Daily Telegraph.
+The pub closed on the 19th July 1938.

 LICENSEES:

-1790 Robert Mill 1800 Mr Cheslin 1822 - 1823 T. Yates 1828 - 1841 John Palmer 1845 - 1855 Benjamin Kingdom 1855 William Lee 1868 - 1874 Amos & M. E. (Elizabeth) Lee 1879 - 1881 Thomas Sidwell 1886 Thomas Taylor 1890 - 1891 M. Benson 1893 - 1896 R. Allen 1903 - 1913 T. S. Yardley 1919 - 1922 E. Weatherley 1924 - 1938 F. M. Hill
+1790 Robert Mill 1799 William Clarke 1800 James Cheslin 1822 - 1823 T. Yates 1828 - 1841 John Palmer 1845 - 1855 Benjamin Kingdom 1855 William Lee 1868 - 1874 Amos & M. E. (Elizabeth) Lee 1879 - 1881 Thomas Sidwell 1886 Thomas Taylor 1890 - 1891 M. Benson 1893 - 1896 R. Allen 1903 - 1913 T. S. Yardley 1919 - 1922 E. Weatherley 1924 - 1938 F. M. Hill

 Jolly Weavers